mgreenw/JumboSmash/src/server/docs/auth/send-verification-email.md

 ### OR

-**Condition** : If the utln is a valid Tufts UTLN and an email has already been sent to the user.
+**Condition** : If the email is a valid Tufts email and an email has already been sent to the user.
 No `forceResend` was found in the request body.

 **Code** : `200 OK`